 The European country with the sixth-highest rating is Denmark, achieving an average score of 9.58 based on TripAdvisor data.
 Denmark is home to six National Parks, but it is the Northeast Greenland National Park that is their most highly rated, which has an impressive TripAdvisor score of 10 out of 10.

-Of all seven parks, the Gesause National Park that is the most highly rated in Austria, with an average rating of 9.82.
+Of all seven parks, the Gesause National Park is the most highly rated in Austria, with an average rating of 9.82.

 With an average rating of 9.53 across the country’s four National Parks, the Czech Republic has the eighth-highest rating in all of Europe.

 The country’s highest-rated park is the Bohemian Switzerland National Park, which has an impressive rating of 9.57 out of 10 based on TripAdvisor reviews.

 France ranks in ninth spot, with their 10 National Parks having an average TripAdvisor rating of 9.49 out of 10.
 The Mercantour National Park is the most highly rated of all 10 parks in the country, with an average score of 9.78 on TripAdvisor.